infinitespace-studios/infinitespace-studios.github.io/_posts/2023-10-10-monogame-continuous-integration-with-travis-ci.md

 title: "MonoGame – Continuous Integration with Travis CI"
 permalink: /general/monogame-continuous-integration-with-travis-ci
 tag: monogame ci
+summary: Want to get MonoGame running on Travis CI.
+Here's how you do it.
 ---

 # MonoGame – Continuous Integration with Travis CI.